PrismarineJS/mineflayer/docs/api.md

  * defaultChatPatterns: defaults to true, set to false to not add the patterns such as chat and whisper

 ### Properties

+#### bot.registry

+Instance of minecraft-data used by the bot.
+Pass this to constructors that expect an instance of minecraft-data, such as prismarine-block.

 #### bot.world